Wondering what to look for when on the keto diet?

 If you’re new to keto, chances are you’re going through a major change in diet.

-The easiest way to minimize these symptoms is to be mindful of what you’re eating.
+The easiest way to minimize these symptoms of ketosis is to be mindful of what you’re eating.
 You may have an intolerance or sensitivity to certain foods you didn’t eat before that could be causing the upset.

 You should also be mindful of eating a healthy, balanced diet so your body still gets the proper nutrients it needs.